 By successfully completing this course, students should be able:

-To gain certain skills, as manifested in the ability to:
+- To gain skills, as shown in the ability to:

-Reflect critically on how the legacies of empires and colonialism shape societies today,
+Reflect critically on how legacies of empires and colonialism shape societies today,

-See the world from several perspectives, especially grasping how historical experiences that are different from one’s own can lead to different interpretations of public spaces;
+See the world from several perspectives, especially grasping how historical experiences that are different from one’s own can lead to different interpretations,

-Apply concepts and theory related to the colonial and the postcolonial to contemporary debates about transregional challenges;
+Apply concepts and theory related to the colonial and the postcolonial to contemporary debates; and

-To gain knowledge, as manifested in the ability to:
+- To gain knowledge, as shown in the ability to:

-Identify and engage with interdisciplinary concepts and theory related to the post/colonial,
+Identify and engage with concepts and theory related to the colonial and postcolonial,

-Explain how colonial histories shape opportunities for differentially situated people;
+Explain how colonial histories shape opportunities for differently positioned people,

-Think creatively and sensibly about how narratives of the past in postimperial societies can be changed in ways that allow for a larger share of citizens to find themselves represented;
+Think creatively and sensibly about how narratives of the past can be changed in ways that allow for a larger share of citizens to find themselves represented in them,

 Mode of instruction

-The list of readings and other course material will be made available upon commencement of the course.
+The readings will be made available upon commencement of the course.